 - An hour later scoop back into the blender vase and blend again until it turns into a slurry.

-- Pour into the bowl, cover and return to the freezer.
+- Pour into the bowl, cover and return to the freezer for an hour

-- Repeat steps 4 and 5 three more times.
+- Repeat steps 4 and 5 three more times, returning to the freezer for an hour each time.

 - Once the ice cream is frozen, serve.
 If it is too hard, let it rest outside the freezer for a minute before serving.